oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

 # Quickstart: Publish & Consume Flow for GraphQL data type

 This quickstart describes a flow to publish & consume GraphQL-style URIs.
-In our example, the data asset is a query to find data NFTs via ocean-subgraph.
+In our example, the data DDO is a query to find data NFTs via ocean-subgraph.

 Here are the steps: